mjb2010/Discogs-dump-parser/README.md

     https://www.discogs.com/release/41748 - release date is "?"

+### Error handling

+Some Discogs dump files contain errors in the XML.
+If you get an error message about the XML not being well-formed, you will have to fix the dump file.
+For example, you might need to remove backspace and carriage-return characters:

+    gzcat discogs_20080309_releases.xml.gz | tr -d '\010\015' | gzip -9 > discogs_20080309_releases.fixed.xml.gz

 ### Contact

 I am user [mjb](https://www.discogs.com/user/mjb) on Discogs.
 Feel free to contact me there via private message, or in the API forum.